 The Board of C-Care is responsible for the stewardship of the Company, overseeing its conduct and affairs to create sustainable value for the benefit of its stakeholders.
 It acknowledges its responsibility for leading and controlling the Company, ensuring that strategic directions and management structures are in place to meet legal and regulatory requirements.

-A Board Charter was approved by the Board of C-Care on 12 November 2018; it defines, amongst other items, the composition, role and duties of the Directors and the Chairman, as well as the responsibilities assigned to sub-committees of the Board.
+A Board Charter was initially approved by the Board of C-Care on 12 November 2018; it defines, amongst other items, the composition, role and duties of the Directors and the Chairman, as well as the responsibilities assigned to sub-committees of the Board.
+With the change in board composition, the Board Charter has been revised and subsequently approved by the Board of C-Care on 20 February 2020.

 The Board delegates certain roles and responsibilities to its principal Board committees.
 Whilst the Board retains overall responsibility, a sub-committee structure allows these committees to probe the subject matter more deeply and gain a greater understanding of the details, and then report back to the Board on the matters discussed, decisions taken, and where appropriate make recommendations to the Board on matters requiring its approval.